-4. Voting thresholds
+4. Voting thresholds (B)

-- The WT discussed whether the voting thresholds as adopted as part of the new GNSO bi-cameral structure in 2009 are still appropriate and effective.
-Overall, the PDP-WT decided to substantially keep the existing thresholds intact and added a couple of others.
-Below are listed the thresholds recommended by the PDP-WT followed by some notes by the PDP-WT.
-Raising an Issue: Council initiation: 25% of the members of the Council of each house or a majority of one house. - 2.
+The WT discussed whether the voting thresholds as adopted as part of the new GNSO bi-

+- 1. Raising an Issue: Council initiation: one-fourth (1/4) of the members of the Council of each house or a majority of one house. - 2.
 Initiating PDP: - a.
-More than 33% of the Council members of each House; or More than 66% vote of one House if within scope - b.
-GNSO Supermajority Vote required if not in scope (2/3 of the Council Members of each House or 75% of one House and a majority of the other house) - 3.
+More than one-third (1/3) of the Council members of each House; or More than two-thirds (2/3) vote of one House if within scope - GNSO Supermajority Vote required if not in scope (two-thirds (2/3) of the Council Members of each House or three-fourths (3/4) of one House and a majority of the other house) - 3.
 Vote on Approving the Charter (as recommended by the WT see recommendation 19) - a.
-More than 33% of the Council members of each house; or More than 66% of one House if within Scope - b.
+More than one-third (1/3) of the Council members of each house; or More than two-thirds (2/3) of one House if within Scope - b.
 GNSO Supermajority vote required if not in scope - 4.
 Vote to terminate a PDP (as recommended by the WT see recommendation 37) - 5.
 Vote of Council (From Article 10, Section 3, #9) - a.
-Approve a PDP Recommendation without a GNSO Supermajority requires an affirmative vote of majority of each House and further requires that one GNSO

-Council member representative of at least 3 of the 4 Stakeholder Groups supports the Recommendation
+Approve a PDP Recommendation without a GNSO Supermajority requires an affirmative vote of majority of each House and further requires that one GNSO Council member representative of at least 3 of the 4 Stakeholder Groups supports the Recommendation - b.
+Approve a PDP Recommendation with a GNSO Supermajority requires an affirmative vote of a GNSO Supermajority; and - c.
+Approve a PDP Recommendation Imposing New obligations on certain Contracting Parties: where an ICANN contract provision specifies that "a two-thirds vote of the council" demonstrates the presence of a consensus, the GNSO Supermajority vote threshold will have to be met or exceeded with respect to any contracting party affected by such contract provision.